As your agency grows, you and your employees tend to become increasingly specialized.

-- Strategy (it’s hard to find qualified strategists who aren’t you; at many agencies, the owner continues to be the senior strategist, after they’ve first delegated non-strategy SME work, PM work, and AM work to other team members)
+- Strategy (it’s hard to find qualified strategists who aren’t you; at many agencies, the owner continues to be the senior strategist, after they’ve first delegated non-strategy SME work, PM work, and AM work to other team members; these steps can help)

 What about BizDev and Support?
 That’s up to you; I’d certainly delegate lower-level Support work, but you’ll likely hang onto aspects of BizDev (especially thought leadership marketing and the “sales closer” role”).
 But if you dislike operations, marketing, and/or sales, you can certainly delegate them sooner.